pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 An entity can have one or more orchestrators roles, depending on the overall provisioning architecture.

 #### Resource Creator (RC)
 An entity responsible for creating the Resource Object (RO).
-Typically we can see this role in HR or resource management applications that are responsible for creating resources and authorities for some or all of its attributes.
+Typically we can see this role in HR or resource management applications that are responsible for creating resources and some of its attributes.

 #### Resource Updater (RU)
 An entity responsible for updating specific attributes of a Resource Object (RO) or the RO itself.
 Typically, this role is used in conjunction with other SCIM roles that allow this SCIM entity to manage a specific Resource Attribute (RA).